 The room shook, sand flew, and the Lyins shrieked behind him, but Hyren felt that they were going to make it.
 One more foothold up, and his hand could reach the rim.
-Just as he took hold of it, a violent tremor rocked the entire wall.
-Hyren was flung backward onto one of the Lyins, right between its eyes.
+Just as he took hold of it, a violent tremor rocked the entire wall, flinging Hyren backward onto one of the Lyins, right between its eyes.
 It rose in preparation for another dive into the sands.

 “Hyren!”
 Blynn shouted, taking aim with her slingshot.
 “Heads up!”

 Gulping in breaths, the commander tensed himself in preparation to leap for the window.
 His injured leg gave a twinge of pain and slipped out from under him, and he fell flat on the Petpet’s carapace just as Blynn fired.
 The potsherd hurtled through the air, but to Hyren’s surprise, it somehow exploded in front of the Lyins’ face in a bright display of fireworks.